shravangajula/AWS-DeepRacer-RewardFunction/README.md

 ## Author

-Shravan Kumar Gajula (MS in Computer Science)
+Shravan Kumar Gajula (MS in Computer Science at the University of Connecticut)

-Soumyashree Sahoo (PhD Candidate at University of Connecticut)
+Soumyashree Sahoo (PhD Candidate at the University of Connecticut)

-Mohammed Razzakuddin (MEng in Computer Science)
+Mohammed Razzakuddin (MEng in Computer Science at the University of Connecticut)